Novadart/dogipress/README.md

     ```
     * Upload it to the server via FTP
-    * on the server load it
+    * Log-in on the deployment server and load the image
     ```
     docker load -i my-website-1.2.3.tar
     ```